segmentio/integration-sdk/README.md

 ```

 # Examples
-You can find a simple example of an integration in the `/examples` directory.
+You can find a simple examples in the `/examples` directory.